·4 min read

 Every RAG tutorial follows the same script: split documents, embed chunks, store in a vector database, retrieve top-k, send to LLM.
 Done.

-RFP responses aren't articles.
+RFP responses aren't blog posts.
 They're structured answers — often with headers, sub-questions, tables, and bullet points that form a logical unit.
-Naive chunking splits these apart, and your retrieval returns fragments that lack context.
+Naive chunking will split these apart, and retrieval will return fragments that lack context.

 Semantic chunking over fixed-size.
-I chunk by logical units — a complete answer, a section, a coherent paragraph group.
-The chunks vary in size from 200 to 2000 tokens.
-That's fine.
+I want to chunk by logical units — a complete answer, a section, a coherent paragraph group.
+The chunks will vary in size from 200 to 2000 tokens.
 Uniform chunk size is a false goal.

-This metadata isn't just for filtering — it's injected into the prompt alongside the chunk content.
+This metadata isn't just for filtering — it gets injected into the prompt alongside the chunk content.
 An answer about "data security practices" means very different things depending on whether it came from a healthcare RFP or a financial services RFP.

 interface Chunk {